Ⅰ. 插件描述

 Activates the display of signs -- boolean: [1]/0

-Requires Vim to be compiled with+signs
+Requires Vim to be compiled with+signs support.

 g:compil_hints.autostart